 Lease agreements in India can be tricky.
 To side-step tax, landlords often prefer to rent to people informally, with no official lease in place.
-Expats should never accept such an agreement, as they'd have no proof of residence, which is needed for various administrative processes.
+We strongly urge against accepting such an agreement: expats would have no legal protection as a tenant nor be able to provide proof of residence, which is needed for various administrative processes.

 Prospective tenants should go through their rental and lease contract a fine-tooth comb.
 Leases should cover all stipulations and clauses impacting the tenant and landlord, such as duration of the lease, deposits, monthly rent, rental increments, notice periods, and so on.